dansholds/grapple-comps-min/content/posts/14841-spokane-submission-series-1.md

 We aim to create a Safe, Fair, Practical and Exciting tournament for all competitors.
 Referees have competitor safety as the highest priority, officials will stop and call an end to any match where a competitor's safety is in question (i.e. kid's competitors with straight or compromising arm locks).

--Illegal Submissions will be as follows:
+-Illegal Submissions will be as follows-

-Kids:
+Kids-

 -Flying guard pulls and Submissions